mandeeps13k/cka-notes/README.md

 ## Important Points to Remember

 - When creating Ingress, always check Ingress Class as `ingressClassName` is required while creating Ingress, also check Ingress Controller
+- When performing backUp and restore of ETCD, make sure the volume Mounts are correctly updated in the ETCD Static Pod Config `/etc/kubernetes/manifests/etcd.yaml`